Resume Writing

 5. Not Customizing for the Company

 A commercial plumbing contractor wants different information than a residential service company.
 A union hall wants different details than a non-union shop.
-Tailor it.
+Tailor every submission.
+One generic cover letter sent to 50 shops lands zero interviews.
+Five tailored ones land five.

 Top Skills to Highlight on Your Plumber Cover Letter

-DiagnosticSewer camera inspection, hydrojetting, leak detection, video pipe inspection
+DiagnosticSewer camera inspection, hydrojetting, leak detection, thermal imagingSolve problems in 1 trip vs. 3

-Soft SkillsCustomer communication, punctuality, clean job sites, patient education (for homeowners)
+Soft SkillsCustomer communication, punctuality, clean job sites, homeowner education5-star reviews = repeat business

 Frequently Asked Questions About Plumber Cover Letters